 - 1. Understanding and accepting the risks inherent to Club Sport participation. - 2.
 Writing or revising their club's constitution. - 3.
 Establishing officers' duties. - 4.
 Developing and administering the club's budget. - 5.
 Developing and maintaining the club's website. - 6.
 Representing the club at each scheduled Club Sport Assembly meeting. - 7.
 Recommending and identifying their Club Sport Coaches/Instructors. - 8.
 Renewing annual registration. - 9.
 Ensuring all members officially register online with their club. - 10.
 Inventorying all club equipment as requested. - 11.
 Providing the following information to the Club Sports Office: - a.
 Club Constitution - b.
-Competition / Practice Schedules - c.
-Recreation Space Requests - d.
-League, Conference or Association documents - e.
-Season Results - f.
-Budget Request - g.
-Travel Requests - h.
-Club Sport Coach/Instrutor Contact information - i.
-Payment Requests - j.
-Deposit Forms - k.
-Equipment Inventory - 1.
+Daily Activity Reports - c.
+Competition / Practice Schedules - d.
+Recreation Space Requests - e.
+League, Conference or Association documents - f.
+Season Results - g.
+Budget Request - h.
+Travel Requests - i.
+Club Sport Coach/Instrutor Contact information - j.
+Payment Requests - k.
+Deposit Forms - 1.
+Equipment Inventory - m.
 Driver Information - 12.
 Securing referees and officials. - 13.
 Programming games, tournaments, clinics, instruction, practices and other events. - 14.
 Requesting field/facility space in advance for all competition and other events. - 15.
 Submitting an end of year report to the Director of Intramural and Club Sports at the end of the spring semester summarizing club activities. - 16.
 Organizing fundraising activities. - 17.
 Reaching out to members of the University community to increase club membership. - 18.
 Fulfilling other managerial responsibilities as needed or requested.